Ride for Hire Services

 A police information check and vulnerable sector check must be obtained from the local law enforcement agency in the driver's city or town of residence.

 Each transportation network automobile must have commercial vehicle registration and plates.
-The 1-55 (Ride for Hire Services) plate class is used to register a vehicle that operates as a ride-sharing service to transport clients to their requested destination for a fee.
+The 1-55 (Ride for Hire Services) plate class is used to register a vehicle that operates as a transportation network company(TNC) to transport clients to their requested destination for a fee.
 Vehicles must be originally designed to transport 8 or less passengers, including the driver.
+Clients who use their vehicles to provide TNC services are only required to register in the 1-55 (Ride for Hire Services) plate class, provided that the vehicle is NOT used for any other commercial purpose.
+Where a vehicle is registered as a transportation network automobile, the registered owner may operate as a private passenger vehicle also under this registration class.
 For more information on motor vehicle policies and registration requirements, contact your local Alberta Registry Agency or refer to: https://www.servicealberta.ca/find-a-registry-agent.cfm

 TNCs are required to have in place either a motor vehicle liability policy or transportation network automobile insurance policy that meets minimum insurance coverage requirements as outlined in the Transportation Network Companies (TNC) Regulation.